matdan9/streamLabSlpBot/README.md

 <h1> Configuration </h1>
 <p>
-	You can configure which event triggers the bot and what amount (when it comes to bits and donations).
+	You can configure which event triggers the bot and at what amount (when it comes to bits and donations).
 	Keep in mind that the donation is not put to scale with a specific curency which means 5$ and 5€ will be worth the same amount (5).
 The config file /etc/slpConfig.json is an array of object (rules) which look like this.